M24 Japanese Midget Submarine wreck site: M24 attack and escape

 The midget from I-24 (also referred to in the initial Allied reports as "Midget A", and colloquially as M24), commanded by Sub Lieutenant Katsuhisa Ban with Petty Officer Mamoru Ashibe, entered the harbour, crossing the indicator loop at 9:48 pm.
 It apparently followed a Manly ferry also through the Eastern Channel gate in the boom.
-The submarine ran up the harbour unobserved for an hour until at 10:52 pm when it was spotted near the Garden Island Naval Base, across from Sydney's central business district.
+The submarine ran up the harbour unobserved for an hour until at 10:52 pm when it was spotted near the Garden Island Naval Base, across from the Sydney central business district.
 This sighting occurred just twenty minutes after Chuman and Ohmori in Ha-14 blew themselves up in the antisubmarine nets at the other end of the harbour.
 Military authorities finally started to appreciate the scale of the problem.

 M24's conning tower had been sighted by one of its prime targets, the American heavy cruiser USS Chicago, and soon by the Dockyard Motor Boat Nestor.
 Now in a position 200 yd off Garden Island and apparently proceeding in a direction towards the Sydney Harbour Bridge, USS Chicago opened up with its five-inch guns and oerlikons.
-M24 was further attacked by Whyalla with its machine guns and Geelong from Bradleys Head.
-Recent research by historian Peter Grose indicates that one of Chicago's crew even emptied the clip of his .45 automatic pistol at M24's conning tower.
+M24 was further attacked by HMAS Whyalla with its machine guns and HMAS Geelong from Bradleys Head.
+Recent research by historian Peter Grose indicates that one of Chicago's crew even emptied the magazine of his .45 automatic pistol at M24's conning tower.

 The historical events have been well covered (e.g. Jenkins, 1992, Carruthers, 2006 and most recently by Grose, 2007), however it is still unclear why it took Ban and Ashibe another hour-and-a-half to run the 1 mi from just west of Chicago to an attack position off its eastern-pointing stern.